mariawald/hiring-engineers/document_library.md

 ##Error handling

-Any errors occurring in the library will "bubble up" into your code.
-You can catch them by subscribing to the error events in the socket.
+Any errors occurring in the library will surface on your code.
+Catch them by subscribing to the error events in the socket.
 The socket is available as a property of your client object.

 ```JavaScript
 client.socket.on('error', function (exception) {